 World War 1 (1914 - 1918)

-For Australia, the First World War remains the most costly conflict in terms of deaths and casualties.
+For Australia, World War 1 remains the most costly conflict in terms of deaths and casualties.
 From a population of only five million, over 300,000 enlisted men were sent overseas, of which over 60,000 were killed and 156,000 wounded, gassed, or taken prisoner.

 From 1916 to 1918, 46,000 died and more than 132,000 were wounded on the Western Front.
 Many soldiers were wounded more than once.
 About 11,000 soldiers have no known grave.